 The standard is being released in assets groups by cycle for feedback from the sector.
 These cycles will produce outputs in usable formats (xls, xsd, pdf) to support the toolsets used by our sector partners.

 The AMDS programme is testing and validating the ability to implement the standard with the RCAs, maintenance contractors and professional services through our prototype activities.
 This will provide the information required to develop a repeatable model to implement in July 2022.

-Prototype work has started with Marlborough Roads in collaboration with Fulton Hogan, HEB, WSP and Waka Kotahi.
-Prototype activities will overlap at appropriate times with planned sites with a mix of small to complete sites to ensure enough level of detail and impact is understood to move to the implementation phase with certainty.
+Prototype work started with Marlborough Roads in collaboration with Fulton Hogan, HEB, WSP and Waka Kotahi.
+The number of prototype sites has expanded recently to include Wellington City Council and Masterton District Council and later in the year looking to include Northland Transport Alliance, therefore covering a good mix of small to complex sites.
+This ensures enough level of detail and impact is understood to move to the implementation phase with certainty.
 The prototype work is being developed in partnership with Company-X, to analyse and validate the data, and with thinkproject to develop the solution as the incumbent AMS technology provider.

 |Introduction to AMDS [PDF, 161 KB]||A one-page document provides a summary of the key activities and milestones of the Asset Management Data Standard programme|

 |AMDS factsheet [PDF, 256 KB]||Information sheet about the Asset Management Data Standard (AMDS) programme for better land transport investment decision-making.|